babelomics/MIGNON/2_input.md

 ## Required values

 The values detailed in this section are mandatory and will vary depending on the execution mode.
-Apart from the input reads or sample ids, it is important to pay attention to the different reference material that is required to perform the alignment, pseudo-alignment or variant calling as for example the aligner (HISAT2/STAR) indexes or the reference genome.
+Apart from the input reads or sample ids, it is important to pay attention to the different reference material that is required to perform the alignment, pseudo-alignment or variant calling as the aligner indexes or reference genome.
 The following table contains the basic information about each value, the execution modes where it is required and its description.
 The "preferred source" column details the source for the reference material that was used for running the workflow.

 | Input               | Required at                                     | Variable type | File format | Description                                                                                                                                                                                                                                                  | Preferred source                                                                                                      |
 |---------------------|-------------------------------------------------|---------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|